Search results for

 AT&T Costs

-The new Simply Unlimited Google Fi plan kicks off at $60 per month if you want a more affordable alternative.
-It drops to $45 per line with two lines and $30 per line for three or more, making it an excellent low-cost alternative.
+The Simply Unlimited Google Fi plan kicks off at $50 per month if you want a more affordable alternative.
+It drops to $40 per line with two lines, $30 per line for three lines, or $25 for four lines or more, making it an excellent low-cost alternative.

-AT&T holds down the most expensive slot if you go for Unlimited Premium, with plans starting at $85 per month.
-It stays more costly even as you reach four lines, though you’ll get a few perks that help to sweeten the deal.
+AT&T holds down the most expensive slot if you go for Unlimited Premium, with plans starting at $86 per month.

-After all the unlimited options are said and done, Google Fi still has a card to play — the flexible plan.
+After all the unlimited options are said and done, Google Fi still has a card to play — the Flexible plan.
 You’ll pay a low monthly cost for your calling and texting, and Google Fi charges based on the data you use during the month.
-Each Gig will run you $10 up to 6GB on a single-line plan, after which all further data is free.
+Each GB will run you $10 up to 6GB on a single-line plan, after which all further data is free.

 Google Fi vs AT&T — Coverage

 We all know AT&T’s massive network is one of the best around, but Google Fi has another trick up its sleeve.
-Rather than sticking with a single carrier for service, it blends T-Mobile and UScellular for the bulk of its service.
-Fi also uses the dwindling remnants of Sprint to offer CDMA coverage in very few locations.
+It mainly uses the T-Mobile network, but also has partnerships with “multiple carrier networks,” so you can stay connected when traveling domestically or globally.
 So long as your phone is designed to work with Google Fi, you should switch between the networks seamlessly.

 On the other hand, AT&T offers some of the most wide-reaching 4G coverage in the nation.
-The Big Blue network covers parts of all 50 states as well as a solid portion of Canada.
+The Big Blue network covers parts of all 50 states as well as a solid portion of Canada and Mexico.
 You’ll have to zoom in quite close on the map for an accurate picture of 5G coverage, though.
-AT&T relies primarily on wide-reaching 5G, though its 5G Plus network is available in select cities.
+AT&T relies primarily on wide-reaching 5G, though its 5G Plus network is available in plenty of larger cities now.
 Find out more with this map.

 Google Fi Wireless vs AT&T — Perks and promotions